 I’ve posted already about how much we loved the experience of trekking in Nepal’s Everest region, so don’t take what I’m about to say the wrong way.
 Just because I was scared half to death regularly and frequently by the scariest of scary bridges (and the odd path with precipitous drops, mud slides and general precariousness) and just because I *may* have been reduced to tears once or twice (or three times), doesn’t mean I wasn’t having a good time.
-I love the mountains with a passion and I’ll be back in the Himalayas just as soon as I can, but that doesn’t mean it’s easy.
+I love the mountains with a passion, I even love the terrifying Hillary Bridge, and I’ll be back in the Himalayas just as soon as I can, but that doesn’t mean it’s easy.
 Sometimes it’s scary.

 The bridge below was on day 1, as we descended from Lukla airport.
 As if the flight to Lukla wasn’t hair-raising enough.
 I coped petty well with this one, better than I managed on the Annapurna circuit 16 years ago.
 My fear of heights may have diminished with age.

 I’m scared of heights, really scared.
 I also suffer from anxiety, particularly where there is potential for my kids to plummet to their death in the meltwaters of the Khumbu Icefall, so yes, I freak out maybe more than most.
 But I never let it stop me.